Is a Cash Value Life Insurance Policy All it’s Cracked Up to Be?

 - If you surrender your policy in the early years, you might find you’ve accumulated little or no cash value on your policy.

-- Your cash value could be affected by a number of influences, including mortality rates and your life insurance company’s investment earnings and expenses.
+- Your cash value could be affected by a number of influences, including mortality rates and your life insurance company’s investment earnings and expenses (see guidelines here: life insurance underwriting guidelines).

 Deciding on the right type of life insurance requires considering the present and future needs of you and your family.
 Choose carefully and wisely by doing your homework and getting guidance from a professional who will put your best interests first.